Weak topological phases in the presence of interactions: Classifying invertible phases

 \subsubsection{The free-to-interacting map constrains the spectrum of SPT phases}

-The ansatz that interacting phases are classified in terms of invertible field theories -- and therefore, thanks to \cref{IFT_class}, in terms of bordism -- is not the only model for the classification of interacting phases.
-The purpose of this subsubsection is to point out that the existence of the free-to-interacting map, and one of its basic properties, strongly constrains the possible models for the classification of interacting phases.
+The ansatz that interacting phases are classified in terms of invertible field theories---and therefore, thanks to \cref{IFT_class}, in terms of bordism---is not the only model for the classification of interacting phases.
+The purpose of this subsubsection is to point out that the existence of the free-to-interacting map strongly constrains, via one of its basic properties, the possible models for the classification of interacting phases.

-As we discuss further in \S \ref{kitaev_conjecture}, Kitaev proposed the ansatz that invertible phases have the structure of a spectrum $D$: that is, $D$ determines a generalized cohomology theory $D^*$, and the classification of $G$-symmetric SPT phases is the (possibly twisted) cohomology group $D^*(BG)$.\footnote{It is predicted that there are two different versions of $D$, one for bosonic phases and the other for fermionic phases.
-In this paper we focus on the latter.} The model we have followed, which uses invertible field theories, chooses $D^*$ to be the Anderson dual of spin bordism.
-But there are two more common choices for fermionic phases: \term{restricted supercohomology} $\SH_1$ as introduced by Freed~\cite[\S 1]{Fre08} and Gu-Wen~\cite{GW14}, and \term{extended supercohomology} $\SH_2$ as defined by Kapustin-Thorngren~\cite{KT17} and Wang-Gu~\cite{WG18}.
-See also Gaiotto-Johnson-Freyd~\cite[\S 5.3, 5.4]{Gaiotto_SPT}.\footnote{Wang-Gu~\cite{Wang_Super} introduce another variant that we will not use in this subsubsection; it does not suffer the K3 problem we discuss here, but our argument can be adapted to their version of supercohomology.} We will not need to know much about these generalized cohomology theories---only that $\SH_1^*(\pt)$ and $\SH_2^*(\pt)$ are concentrated in degrees $0$ through $3$.
+Kitaev proposed the ansatz that invertible phases have the structure of a spectrum $E$: that is, $E$ determines a generalized cohomology theory $E^*$, and the classification of $G$-symmetric SPT phases is the (possibly twisted) cohomology group $E^*(BG)$.\footnote{It is predicted that there are two different versions of $E$, one for bosonic phases and the other for fermionic phases.
+In this paper we focus on the latter.} The model we have followed, which uses invertible field theories, chooses $E^*$ to be the Anderson dual of spin bordism.
+But there are two more common choices for fermionic phases: \term{restricted supercohomology} $\SH_1$ as introduced by Freed~\cite[\S 1]{Fre08} and Gu-Wen~\cite{GW14}, and \term{extended supercohomology} $\SH_2$ as defined by Kapustin-Thorngren~\cite{KT17} and Wang-Gu~\cite{WG18, Wang_Super}.
+See also Gaiotto-Johnson-Freyd~\cite[\S 5.3, 5.4]{Gaiotto_SPT}.
+We will not need to know much about these generalized cohomology theories---only that $\SH_1^*(\pt)$ and $\SH_2^*(\pt)$ are concentrated in degrees $0$ through $3$.

 Kitaev's argument producing the structure of a spectrum of invertible phases applies equally well for both the free and the interacting classifications, and the argument is compatible with the free-to-interacting map between them.
 Therefore we hypothesize that Kitaev's conjecture extends: that \emph{the free-to-interacting map refines to a map of spectra}---indeed, this is how Freed-Hopkins~\cite[\S 9.2]{freed_reflection_2021} construct their free-to-interacting maps.
 This does not constrain the spectrum of SPT phases very much, though: there are nontrivial maps from the $K$-theory spectrum to both restricted and extended supercohomology.